Why 5G is Safe: 5 Facts that Debunk 5G Conspiracy Theories

 Low-band frequencies cover the most immense distance and can pass through more obstacles, providing a better, more reliable signal both indoors and out.
 The downside to low-band is the speeds are much slower and less reliable than mid and high-band.

 If EHS was a legitimate concern, the steady growth of networks would be correlated with an equal increase in these sensitivities reportedly linked to EMF, which it is not.
-More likely, EHS is a fabrication using non-specific symptoms to instill fear further popularized by a few conspirators on the topic.
+More likely, EHS is a fabrication using non-specific symptoms to instill fear further popularized by 5G conspiracy theorists.

 4. 5G is Just as Safe as 4G